NagiosEnterprises/automation/ansible/ncpa/README.md

-These playbooks and roles are designed to distribute NCPA -- the Nagios Cross Platform Agent -- to devices in your environment, and then automatically register the devices for basic monitoring with Nagios XI.
+These playbooks and roles are designed to distribute the Nagios Cross Platform Agent (NCPA) to devices in your environment, and then register the devices for monitoring via the Nagios XI API.

-Users adapt these files to their environments through required setup and optional setup.
-Required setup involves information that must be configured for the automation to work.
-Optional setup involves modifying the Nagios XI API calls used to configure monitoring of the devices to customize how devices are monitored.
+Users adapt these files to their environments through required and optional setup.

-Once at least the required modifications are made, Tower users can launch the job template, while Ansbile CLI users can run the executable run.sh file.

 # Required Setup

-There are three pieces of information users must supply:
+Users must supply three pieces of information:
 1) the IP address or FQDN of the Nagios XI installation
 2) an administrative-level Nagios XI API key
-3) the NCPA authentication token to configure on the devices and XI
+3) the NCPA authentication token

 ## Security considerations for required setup

-An administrative-level Nagios XI API key can be used to modify XI configs programmatically.
-Indeed, this automation does exactly that.
+An administrative-level Nagios XI API key can be used to modify any or all XI configs programmatically.
 The NCPA authentication token grants access to NCPA functionality on the monitored device.
-Users may wish to encrypt the API key and NCPA token with either Tower Custom Credential Types or a vault file.

-### Fast, less-secure method of required setup
+### Fast, less-secure required setup

-1) Tower: add the items as EXTRA VARIABLES in the Job Template:
+1) Tower/AWX: add the items as EXTRA VARIABLES in the Job Template:
 ```yml
 ---
 xi_ip: '192.168.100.100'